nirtamir2/talks/2025-06-26/src/slides.md

 ```

 <!--
-In language like Go we usually don't have the concept of throwing errors so we can have a return value and propegate it.
+In languages like Go, there’s no concept of throwing errors — you return them instead.
-TypeScript is very good in infering the result type - so we can use it too.
+We can do something similar in TypeScript.
-We can define a type that returns either the result or an error but not both.
-We can also use discriminator.
+Here, the Result type makes sure we either get data or error, but not both.

-The way we know which errors do the function throw and we can sure we handle them even without looking into the implementation - from the type system.
-But its not convenient that much - it's a lot more code.
-And when we composite it with other functions and don't want to ignore the error and don't want to immediately handle it - we need to wrap the data and the errors for all the functions.
+> hover the console.log()

+TypeScript infers the structure nicely, and we can pattern match or check discriminators.
+This also makes the function’s possible errors explicit in the type.
+But — and it’s a big but — it’s verbose.
+Composing multiple such functions gets messy, since we now have to wrap and unwrap manually all the way through.
 -->

 ---